 Shame Acronym: A Simple Way to Understand What Shame Really Feels Like

-If you've ever felt that sinking, collapsing feeling in your chest that signals: you are the problem (not what you did, but who you are) you've met shame.
+If you’ve ever felt that sinking, collapsing feeling in your chest that signals: you are the problem (not what you did, but who you are) you’ve met shame.
+Shame is a self conscious emotion, often so intense it can make you want to crawl out of your own skin.
 And if that feeling is less like a passing experience and more like an ever present fog?
-That's not just an emotion passing through, it could be shame that's been living in your nervous system, maybe for a very long time.
+That’s not just an emotion passing through, it could be shame that’s been living in your nervous system, maybe for a very long time.

 Tune in to The Complex Trauma Podcast for more on trauma recovery!